raraz15/unified-track-and-version-id/README.md

 python train.py configs/train/fish.yaml
 ```

+The model reported in the paper was trained on 4 GPUs. `scripts/slurm/train-4-gpu.sh` and `scripts/slurm/train-1-gpu.sh` are the SLURM job scripts used for the 4-GPU and single-GPU cases respectively; the 4-GPU script launches `train.py` under `torchrun` for distributed data parallel training, the 1-GPU script calls `train.py` directly.

-Paths in the config point at the authors' cluster and must be updated to your
-own dataset locations.
-Weights & Biases logging is on by default and configured
-under the `wandb:` key — pass `--no-wandb` to disable it, or change `entity` to
+Paths in the config point at the authors' cluster and must be updated to your own dataset locations.
+Weights & Biases logging is on by default and configured under the `wandb:` key — pass `--no-wandb` to disable it, or change `entity` to your own.
-your own.

 ## Evaluation